Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Supplementary plots

 {{\sc Notes.} Columns are as follows: (1) Reference paper.
 (2) SDSS identifier for the source.
 (3) Date of observation (in modified Julian day).
 (4) AGN continuum luminosity at 3000\AA~.
 (5) AGN continuum luminosity at 5100\AA~.
 (6) AGN continuum luminosity at 6000\AA~.
 (7) Equivalent width (EW) of \mg{}.
 (8) EW of \hb{}.
 (9) EW of \ha{}.} \end{longrotatetable}

 \begin{longrotatetable}

 {{\sc Notes.} Columns are as follows: (1) Reference paper.
 (2) SDSS identifier for the source.
 (3) Date of observation (in modified Julian day).
 (4) Full-width at half-maximum for the broad-component of \hb{}.
 (5) the ratio \rfe{}.
-(6) Bolometric luminosity.
-(7) Black hole mass.
-(8) Eddington ratio.
-(9) difference between the L$_{5100}$ of the source observed at a given MJD to the first observation of the same source.
-For the source (SDSSJ022556.0+003026) marked with an $^{*}$, we use the second observation as the reference since the first observation gives a null value for the L$_{5100}$. $^{\dagger}$ denotes the observation where {\sc PyQSOFit} returned null value for the FWHM and/or the L$_{5100}$.} \end{longrotatetable}
+(6) Optical continuum luminosity at 5100\AA~.
+(7) Bolometric luminosity.
+(8) Black hole mass.
+(9) Eddington ratio.
+(10) difference between the L$_{5100}$ of the source observed at a given MJD to the first observation of the same source.} \end{longrotatetable}